Dr. Burt Eno, president of Rainbow River

 The Florida Department of Environmental Protection is required by law to write plans to address Springs Pollution, called BMAPs.

-The plans they produced were destined to fail, so we took them to court.
+The plans they produced in 2018 were destined to fail, so we took them to court with petitioners Save the Manatee Club, Sierra Club, Ichetucknee Alliance, Our Santa Fe River, Silver Springs Alliance, and several individuals.

 BMAPs - what are they?